tomasforsman/Vivaldi-Mod-Manager/docs/README.md

 - **API Documentation**: Auto-generated API documentation will be placed here
 - **User Guides**: Step-by-step guides for end users
 - **Developer Documentation**: Technical documentation for contributors
+- **Mod Management**: Feature guides for managing, ordering, and removing mods
 - **Troubleshooting**: Common issues and solutions

 ## Contributing to Documentation